AI Assistance Reduces Persistence and Hurts Independent Performance: Introduction

 Imagine the following scenario.
 You are mentoring a student, and they come to you asking you to solve a coding problem.
 You help them, walking through the solution step by step.
 They then come back and ask you to solve another problem.
 And then another.
 Eventually, you might pause as you recognize that something is going wrong.
 You realize that your student isn't learning how to code and is simply learning to rely on your help.
 You subsequently sit them down and talk about the value of persisting through challenges, of practicing new skills, and what it actually means to learn.

 This scenario highlights a fundamental aspect of human collaboration.
 Good collaborators optimize for \emph{long-term} objectives \citep{bratman1992shared, grosz1996collaborative, balcazar2014goals, mattessich2018collaboration}.
-For example, a mentor encourages independent development by adjusting the type of help given and sometimes offering no help at all.
+For example, a mentor encourages independent development by adjusting the type and frequency of help given.
 In essence, the best collaborators maintain a balance between helping and fostering autonomy; they know when \emph{not} to help \citep{koedinger2007exploring, van2010scaffolding, soderstrom2015learning}.

 Current AI assistants are a stark contrast to this dynamic.
-They never refuse to help (unless for safety reasons), and provide \emph{instant} answers to almost any query, across domains ranging from writing to coding to tutoring \citep{brynjolfsson2025generative, buccinca2024towards, oecd2026digital, shapira2026rlhf}.
+They rarely refuse to help, and provide \emph{instant} answers to almost any query, across domains ranging from writing to coding to tutoring \citep{brynjolfsson2025generative, buccinca2024towards, oecd2026digital, shapira2026rlhf}.
 In this sense, AI systems are fundamentally \emph{short-term} collaborators: extraordinarily helpful in the moment, but indifferent to what that help does to the person receiving it over time.

 In this paper, we investigate the consequences of this misalignment between short-term and long-term human-AI collaboration goals.
-We conduct a series of large-scale, randomized experiments across $1,222$ participants, spanning mathematical reasoning (Experiments 1 and 2) and reading comprehension (Experiment 3), to provide \emph{causal} evidence for how AI assistance impacts subsequent independent problem-solving capacity.
+We conduct a series of randomized experiments across $1,222$ participants, spanning mathematical reasoning (Experiments 1 and 2) and reading comprehension (Experiment 3), to provide \emph{causal} evidence for how AI assistance impacts subsequent independent problem-solving capacity.

 To preview our findings, we find that AI assistance \textbf{impairs independent performance and reduces persistence}.
-Although AI assistance improves performance during assisted sessions, people's performance drops sharply once AI is removed.
-More strikingly, relative to the controls, participants in the AI condition also persist less with tasks and give up more frequently.
+Although AI assistance improves performance initially, people's performance drops sharply once AI is removed.
+More strikingly, participants in the AI condition also give up more frequently on the tasks compared to control participants.
 This pattern is robust and replicates across domains.
-These effects emerge after a brief 10--15 minute session, raising the question of what prolonged AI use does to human capability over time.
+These effects emerge after a 10--15 minute session, raising the question of what prolonged AI use does to human capability over time.